 Supreme Court considers impact of disability law on police

-WASHINGTON (AP) — The Supreme Court is considering whether the Americans With Disabilities Act requires police to take special precautions when trying to arrest armed and violent suspects who are mentally ill.
+WASHINGTON (AP) — The Supreme Court on Monday seemed skeptical that the nation’s disabilities law requires police to take special precautions when arresting armed and violent suspects who are mentally ill.
 Most justices expressed doubts about second-guessing police who are trying to protect public safety.

-The justices hear arguments on Monday in a dispute over how police in San Francisco dealt with a woman with schizophrenia who had threatened to kill her social worker.
-Police forced their way into Teresa Sheehan's room at a group home and shot her five times after she came at them with a knife.
+The justices heard arguments in a dispute over how San Francisco police in 2008 dealt with a woman with schizophrenia who had threatened to kill her social worker.
+Police ultimately forced their way into Teresa Sheehan’s room at a group home, then shot her after she came at them with a knife.

-Sheehan survived and sued the city, claiming police had a duty under the ADA to consider her mental illness and take more steps to avoid a violent confrontation.
+Sheehan survived and later sued the city, claiming police had a duty under the Americans with Disabilities Act to consider her mental illness and take more steps to avoid a violent confrontation.

-Law enforcement groups say a ruling in Sheehan's favor could undermine police tactics, place officers and bystanders at risk and open them to additional liability.
+Law enforcement groups have also weighed in, saying a ruling in Sheehan’s favor could undermine police tactics, place officers and bystanders at risk and open them to additional liability.

 In Sheehan’s case, her social worker called police for help in restraining her so she could be taken to a hospital for treatment.
 Officers entered her room with a key, but Sheehan threatened them with a knife, so they closed the door and called for backup.
 But they said they weren’t sure whether Sheehan had a way to escape, and were concerned that she might have other weapons inside.